A Musical History

 A lot of different bands played shows with us - some of the more famous were REM, Pylon, 10,000 Maniacs, Psychedelic Furs, Modern English, and Grandmaster Flash, as well as many, many great local bands.

 It was a great time to be playing original music and I am grateful for a decade with such a great band!

 For more info...Personal Effects.

-Click upper left of popup for playlist of videos...
+Click upper right of popup for playlist of videos...

 Peggi Fournier, Paul Dodd, and I got together after a decade when they invited me to join Margaret Explosion, initially with Greg Slack on bass, followed by Ken Frank for the last 13 years.
 We had a standing weekly gig for seven months of the year at Rochester, NY's Little Theater Cafe, improvising everything we played, for 16 years.
 The band still plays there with my good friend Phil Marshall now in the guitar chair.
 To download over 200 mp3s and see other videos, go to Margaret Explosion.